-Ellen Lloyd - AncientPages.com - Known for her astronomical knowledge, Lady of the Stars, goddess Seshat played a very important role in the construction of sacred Egyptian buildings.
-She assisted the pharaoh in the Stretching of the Cord ritual in order to align the sacred monuments to the stars.
+Ellen Lloyd - AncientPages.com - Known for her astronomical knowledge, Lady of the Stars, goddess Seshat played a vital role in the construction of sacred Egyptian buildings.
+She assisted the pharaoh in the Stretching of the Cord ritual to align the sacred monuments to the stars.

 Why Was The Sacred Stretching Of The Cord Ceremony Performed?